bearsunday/bearsunday.github.io/manuals/1.0/en/database.md

 # CakeDb

-**CakeDb** is the database access module for the CakePHP3 Database library.
-This module is provided by [@lorenzo](https://github.com/lorenzo) ( original author of CakeDb).
+**CakeDb** is an ORM using the active record and data mapper pattern idea.
+It is the same as the one provided in CakePHP3.

-Installing `Ray.CakeDbModule` with composer.
+Install `Ray.CakeDbModule` with composer.

 ```bash
 composer require ray/cake-database-module ~1.0
 ```

-Then see more details at [Ray.CakeDbModule](https://github.com/ray-di/Ray.CakeDbModule) and [CakePHP3 Database Access & ORM](http://book.cakephp.org/3.0/en/orm.html).
+Please refer to [Ray.CakeDbModule](https://github.com/ray-di/Ray.CakeDbModule) for installation and refer to [CakePHP3 Database Access & ORM](http://book.cakephp.org/3.0/en/orm.html) for the ORM usage.

+Ray.CakeDbModule is provided by Jose ([@lorenzo](https://github.com/lorenzo)) who developed the ORM of CakePHP3.

+# The changing of the connection destination depending on the environment

+Use the [phpdotenv](https://github.com/vlucas/phpdotenv) library etc. to set the connection according to the environment destination.
+Please see the [Ex.Package](https://github.com/BEARSunday/Ex.Package) for implementation.